jhvanbeek/Metabolic-model-DSWE/README.md

 # Metabolic-model-DSWE
-This repository contains the computer code for a model of metabolism in tumor cells.
+This repository contains the computer code for a model of metabolism.
 The code is written in the R language.